leosongwei/game_of_life/README.md

 Conway's Game of Life in ncurses on Steel Bank Common Lisp (SBCL).

+2 display modes are supported: Ncurses and Opengl.

 This game follow these rules:

 1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.